-- 145. Facts: Cameron is a civil engineer who goes to Japan with work for 18 months.
+- 126. Facts: Cameron is a civil engineer who goes to Japan with work for 18 months.
 Cameron's children are about to start high school, and the family had intended to move from Christchurch to Dunedin soon, to be closer to extended family.
 Cameron and his wife agree that she and the children will stay in New Zealand for the 18 months, during which time they will move to Dunedin so that the children can start high school there.
-Cameron's wife and children make the move from Christchurch to Dunedin, and he will join them there once he returns from Japan. - 146.
-Result: Cameron has a permanent place of abode in New Zealand during his absence. - 147.
-Explanation: Cameron has a place of abode in New Zealand being the original family home in Christchurch, and then the new family home in Dunedin.
-Although Cameron has not previously lived in Dunedin, his family home has been established there during his absence, and he will join his family there upon his return.
-The home is able to be used by Cameron as a place of abode. - 148.
-Cameron has a durable association with the original family home in Christchurch.
-Once the family move to Dunedin, Cameron has a durable association with the new family home there through his wife and children living there and his intention to live there upon his return.
+Cameron's wife and children make the move from Christchurch to Dunedin, and he will join them there once he returns from Japan. - 127.
+Result: Cameron has a permanent place of abode in New Zealand during his absence. - 128.
+Explanation: Cameron has a place of abode in New Zealand that he habitually resides in being the family home.
+Cameron lived in the original family home in Christchurch before going to Japan.
+He had a durable association with the home in Christchurch, and it continued to be his permanent place of abode despite his absence.
+Once the family home shifts because the family move to Dunedin, Cameron has a durable association with the new family home there through his wife and children living there and his intention to live there on his return.
 This association establishes that the new family home is Cameron's permanent place of abode.
+Although Cameron has not previously lived in Dunedin, his family home has been established there during his absence, and he will join his family there on his return.
+Cameron habitually resides in the family home with his wife and children, and the fact that the family home has shifted during Cameron's absence does not alter that.

-- 149. Facts: Charlie and his wife own a house in Auckland where they live with their children, and where he is a member of a number of local clubs.
-Charlie works as a miner in Moranbah in Queensland (Australia) for periods of six weeks at a time, between which he returns to his home in Auckland for four weeks off.
+- 129. Facts: Charlie and his wife own a house in Auckland, where they live with their children, and where he is a member of a number of local clubs.
+Charlie starts working as a miner in Moranbah in Queensland (Australia), where he works for periods of eight weeks at a time, between which he returns to his home in Auckland for a week off.
 Charlie's wages are paid into an Australian bank account, in Australian dollars, though most of his wages are automatically transferred from there into the New Zealand bank account he holds jointly with his wife.
 Charlie's employer provides him with accommodation at the mine site.
-On his home visits, Charlie maintains his sporting and social ties. - 150.
-Result: Charlie has a permanent place of abode in New Zealand. - 151.
-Explanation: Charlie has a place of abode in New Zealand being the house that he and his wife own.
-Although Charlie is absent from New Zealand for more than
+On his home visits, Charlie maintains his sporting and social ties. - 130.
+Result: Charlie has a permanent place of abode in New Zealand. - 131.
+Explanation: Charlie has a place of abode in New Zealand that he habitually resides in the house that he and his wife own and that is their family home.
+Although Charlie is absent from New Zealand for the bulk of each year, his absences are solely because of the nature of his job, and there is no question that his home in Auckland continues to be a place he habitually resides, and that it is therefore a permanent place of abode for him.